 Language competency is essential to the exchange of ideas, the successful completion of coursework and meaningful employment.
 To ensure that students will develop their language skills and will have the means to meet these expectations, the University requires that all entering students take the English placement examination for placement into ENG 100 English Language Skills, ENG 101 Composition I or ENG 102 Composition II.
 All students are encouraged to take the two composition courses during their first semesters.

 Sigma Tau Delta is the national English honor society.
-The California University chapter, Delta Theta, was chartered in 1959 and is the oldest chapter in the Pennsylvania State System of Higher Education.
+The California University of Pennsylvania chapter, Delta Theta, was chartered in 1959 and is the oldest chapter in Pennsylvania's State System of Higher Education.

 The Society of Professional Journalists